Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Applications

 Consequently, our rank-transformed subsampling confidence interval for $\theta_0$ is

 As a simple example, consider inferring $\theta_0$ in a partially linear model

 using $\psi$ given by Robinson's score function \citep[\S 4.1]{chernozhukov2018dml}

-In our numerical example, we choose errors $V$ and $\xi$ to be heteroscedastic (see \cref{app:dml} for details) and fit nuisance parameters $\eta := (l, m)$ with random forests. \cref{tab:simu-dml} compares the coverage of \cref{eqs:rank-dml-CI} with the coverage of standard DML confidence intervals based on \cref{eqs:dml-clt}, where $\sigma$ is estimated by an empirical version of \cref{eqs:sigma-dml}.
-While DML confidence intervals tend to undercover for smaller samples, where $\rho(L-1)$ is larger, our confidence intervals seem well calibrated.
+In our numerical example, we choose heteroscedastic errors $V$ and $\xi$ (see \cref{app:dml} for details) and fit nuisance parameters $\eta := (l, m)$ with random forests. \cref{tab:simu-dml} compares the coverage of our confidence interval \cref{eqs:rank-dml-CI} with the coverage of standard DML normal confidence interval based on \cref{eqs:dml-clt}.
+For the latter, we use a plugin estimate of $\sigma$ that replaces expectations in \cref{eqs:sigma-dml} by their empirical counterparts.
+While DML confidence intervals tend to undercover for smaller samples, where $\rho(L-1)$ is larger, our confidence intervals are well calibrated.

+When one of the two nuisance functions above is misspecified, under assumptions, $\hat{\theta}_n^{\text{dml}}$ can still be consistent and asymptotically normal due to the double robustness of the estimating equation.
+However, the estimators $\hat{\theta}_n^{(1)}, \dots \hat{\theta}_n^{(L)}$ are correlated, even asymptotically.
+In such a case, the standard DML confidence interval no longer has the desired asymptotic coverage but our confidence interval \cref{eqs:rank-dml-CI} should still work.
+See \cref{app:dml} for such an example; see also \citet{benkeser2017doubly} for related methods.